 Tel: 01722 580 180

-They work to allow local communities to stop poverty and require referral.
+The Trussell Trust works to allow local communities to stop poverty.
+A referral is required.
 There are currently three food banks:

 East Belfast Mission